Resilient-Labs/complex-api-bootcamp/README.md

 # Covid-19 Complex API

-A Retro-themed tic tac toes Application.
-This app includes the ability for a user to play tic tac toe with another human player.
-Using X's and O's players can enjoy the game!
+A COVID-19 Stats Tracker Application.
+This app includes the ability for a user see the current COVID-19 stats - vaccinated, total cases, total deaths, recovered cases, and active cases are all included.
+Users also have the ability to get more news, find a covid testing site, and find vaccine testing!

 **Try it out here:** https://covid-19tracker01.netlify.app/